Temporal-Coded Deep Spiking Neural Network with Easy Training and Robust Performance: Experiments

 \section{Experiments}

-In this section, we report our experiments over three standard datasets, namely, MNIST, CIFAR-10 and ImageNet.
-We designed three temporal-coded deep SNN models for them, which are shown in Table \ref{tbl:modellist}.
-We evaluated and compared their testing accuracy over existing state-of-the-art models.
-We also evaluated their robustness under weight quantization and noise perturbation.
+In this section, we report our experiments over three standard datasets: MNIST, CIFAR-10, and ImageNet\footnote{Our source code can be found at \url{https://github.com/zbs881314/Temporal-Coded-Deep-SNN}}.
+We designed three deep SNN models, which are shown in Table \ref{tbl:modellist}, and evaluated their accuracy and robustness.